AngelGris/laravel-forum/readme.md

 ### Posts
 Entering a topics page you can read all the responses for that topic, or write your own answer in a new post.

-Both, the topic description and the posts creator use Froala WYSIWYG editor to allow text formatting and including links, images or videos.
+Both, the topic description and the posts creator use TinyMCE WYSIWYG editor to allow text formatting and including links, images or videos.

 <a name="webInterfaceSearchEngine" />
 ### Search engine